Does Your Signature Have to Be Your Full Name?

 5. Document Integrity

-The document should be protected against unauthorized changes after signing.
+The document must be protected against unauthorized changes after signing.
+Cryptographic security ensures that any tampering is detectable and the signature remains enforceable.

 Common Use Cases Where Signature Style Matters